huggingface/accelerate/README.md

 Note:

 1. DeepSpeed support is experimental for now.
-In case you get into some issue, feel free to raise an issue.
+In case you get into some issue, please raise an issue.
 2. When using DeepSpeed, you can save your training checkpoint using `model.save_checkpoint(...)`

 ## Launching your training from a notebook